 How do you think it’ll be executed?
 We’d normally think that the collection gets filtered first, then we create a new collection including the employees with their updated salaries and finally we’d collect the result, right?
 Something like this:

-Unfortunately, that’s not actually how Java Streams get executed; to prove that, we’re going to add logs for each step in our stream just expanding the lambda expressions:
+Unfortunately, that’s not actually how streams get executed; to prove that, we’re going to add logs for each step in our stream just expanding the lambda expressions:

 If our initial reasoning was correct we should be seeing the following: